PS213073/nuxt-portfolio/content/about.md

 ## About me

 I'm Daniel, I'm a student software developer at Summa College Eindhoven.
-I'm 25, living in Weer Netherlands with my parents and a sister.
+I'm 25, living in Weert Netherlands with my parents and a sister.
 I'm also like to play squash 🎾.

 ## What I'm learning at the moment